-Students will be required give a 20-minute formal presentation of their policy papers.
+Students will be required give a 15 to 20-minute formal presentation of their policy papers, followed by a brief discussion.
 [CLO 2]

 The presentation must include the following:

 - 1. Introduction: Description of the specific topic, importance of the topic, and thesis - 2.
 Literature Review: Relatively concise coverage of your literature review - 3.
 Policy Critique and Implications: A critique of current policies, based upon the literature, in terms of the implications of their effectiveness/ineffectiveness, and suggestions about alternative policies.
 This critique should pull upon findings in the literature to support the presenter's point of view.